snwagh/syftbox-voting/README.md

 # Branches:
 - `snark-circom`: A PoC using SnarkJS and CIRCOM
+- `distributed-decryption`: Some basic notebooks around the Distributed Key Gen setup and Distributed Decryption